Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Exact analysis for response-adaptive procedures

 where, letting~$\binom{n}{k}$ denote the binomial coefficient for natural numbers~$n,k$, for all~$t,$~$\bx_t\in\mathcal{X}_t$

 \end{theorem}

-Following~\citet{jaynes1986_some}, the data likelihood~\eqref{prob_seq_exch} implies that the potential outcomes are participant-exchangeable, i.e.,~$(Y_{a,i})_{i=1}^{\Iend}\stackrel{d}{=}(Y_{a,\rho_{\mathcal{I}}(i)})_{i=1}^{\Iend}$ for all permutations~$ \rho_\mathcal{I}$ over~$\mathcal{I }$ respectively, where~$\stackrel{d}{=}$ denotes equality in distribution.
-Note that this is a nonparametric extension of the setting of~\autoref{sect:model} in case~$\theta_\C=\theta_\D$, as the outcomes are also participant-exchangeable and independent of the allocations for the two-population Bernoulli outcomes model with equal success rates.
-Furthermore,~$\mu$ is absolutely continuous with respect to the Dirac measure on~$\{\btheta:\theta_\C=\theta_\D\}$ if and only if the total sequence of outcomes~$(Y_{a,i})_{ a\in\{\C,\D\}, \;i\in\mathcal{I}}$ is independent of the allocations, i.e.,~$(Y_{\C,i})_{ i=1}^{\Iend}\stackrel{d}{=}(Y_{\D,i})_{i=1}^{\Iend}$, which is a nonparametric version of the null hypothesis~$\theta_\C=\theta_\D$ in the model of~\autoref{sect:model}.
+Following~\citet{jaynes1986_some}, the data likelihood~\eqref{prob_seq_exch} implies that the potential outcomes are participant-exchangeable, i.e.,~$(Y_{a,i})_{i=1}^{\Iend}\stackrel{d}{=}(Y_{a,\rho_{\calI}(i)})_{i=1}^{\Iend}$ for all permutations~$ \rho_\calI$ over~$\mathcal{I }$ respectively, where~$\stackrel{d}{=}$ denotes equality in distribution.
+Note that this is a nonparametric extension of the setting of~\autoref{sect:model} as the outcomes are also participant-exchangeable in each treatment group for the two-population Bernoulli outcomes model.
+Furthermore,~$\mu$ is absolutely continuous with respect to the Dirac measure on~$\{\btheta:\theta_\C=\theta_\D\}$ if and only if the distribution of the total sequence of outcomes~$(Y_{a,i})_{ a\in\{\C,\D\}, \;i\in\calI}$ is independent of the allocations, i.e.,~$(Y_{\C,i})_{ i=1}^{\Iend}\stackrel{d}{=}(Y_{\D,i})_{i=1}^{\Iend}$, which is a nonparametric version of the null hypothesis~$\theta_\C=\theta_\D$ in the model of~\autoref{sect:model}.
 Hence,~\autoref{theorem:datalikelihood_Bernoulli_RAR} can be applied in these settings, i.e., in a finite population model assuming outcomes come from a participant-exchangeable sequence.
 Furthermore, the theorem can also be applied when the outcome sequence can be extended to an infinite exchangeable sequence, in which case the measure~$\mu$ must be a probability measure by de~Finetti's~theorem.
 Lastly, if the outcomes are i.i.d.~Bernoulli distributed,~$\mu$ is a positive point mass on a parameter value~$\btheta\in[0,1]^2$ and we obtain Equation~(1) from~\citet{yi2013exact}

 All settings described above assume that the outcomes collected in a clinical trial come from a population model, and hence not a randomization model~\citep{rosenberger_randomization}.
 See~\autoref{diff_trial_models} for an overview of the differences between the randomization model, parametric population model, and nonparametric population model for the potential outcomes.